DataLinq Roadmap

 That is not the same thing as a general LINQ-provider rewrite.
 The support boundary is still the documented tested subset, and unsupported shapes should fail with specific QueryTranslationException diagnostics instead of falling back to silent client-side filtering.

-- filtering, ordering, paging, and result operators over joined row shapes
+- filtering, ordering, paging, and result operators over supported multi-join row shapes

 Scalar Converters and Typed Keys

 The cache and metadata layers now distinguish provider-key identity from model-facing values.
-That gives scalar converters a credible place to land later:
+That makes scalar converters a 0.9 foundation, not just a later ergonomic feature:

 - explicit converter metadata

-- model-to-provider normalization for reads, writes, query constants, keys, joins, and relations
+- model-to-canonical-provider normalization for reads, writes, query constants, local sequences, keys, joins, relations, and memory row buffers

 - schema validation based on provider storage types, not only model CLR types